HEALTH AND HUMAN RIGHTS 2021

 University of Toronto International Health Program

-The Health and Human Rights Conference is UTIHP's flagship event, now currently running in it's 20th year.
-The aim of HHR is to bridge the gap between human rights and health, and find ways for scholars from different academic backgrounds to collaborate to solve pressing international health issues.
-Each year, the conference focuses on a different topic within global health; previous years have addressed Aboriginal health, Mental Health, and LGBTQ+ health.
-This year's topic will be focusing on bettering the healthcare system in Canada.
+The Health and Human Rights Conference is UTIHP's flagship event, now currently running in it's 23rd year.
+The aim of HHR is to bridge the gap between human rights and health and find ways for scholars from different academic backgrounds to collaborate to solve pressing international health issues.
+Each year, the conference focuses on a different topic within global health; previous years have addressed Aboriginal health, mental health, and LGBTQ+ health.
+This year's topic will be focusing on migration and health.